-After graduating senior school, he met Manteru Nonoda in 2005 at the Nagoya University of Arts, and became his pupil, intent on becoming a professional musician.
+After graduating senior school, he entered the Nagoya University of Arts, intent on becoming a professional musician.
 Yamasaki began his live concert career in the same year, performing funk, jazz and Latin music at various events in the Tokai area.
 At the same time, he was also holding his own live performances.
 Yamasaki also takes part in recordings and stage big bands, etc..

 Taking advantage of his strength in formidable acoustic pressure and sense of rhythm, Yamasaki is known for his melodious ad lib.

 Takahiro Yamasaki has a trusted reputation, and is involved in the musical training of his juniors, often performing with junior high school students in the Tokai area.

 Since beginning his professional career, Yamasaki has often performed alongside famous musicians, the experience having a profound influence on his own development as a musician.

 At present, Takahiro Yamasaki performs live concerts with the AUTOBAHN JAZZ ORCHESTRA and M-JOINT, both of which he is also the leader of.